top of page

 Blue Lagoon in Iceland

-During the initial years, public spas were operated at the original site.
-However, the natural setting proved to be a bit dangerous, resting as it did in the middle of a lava field.
-The bottom of the pool was riddled with fissures, with some hidden rocks acting as traps.
-A company was formed to build a new and safe pool.
-As the lagoon became more convenient to bathe in, it attracted increasing numbers of visitors.
-The current pool is man-made and regulated as per both security and health regulations.
-The nearby power plant, Svartsengi, feeds the pool through its water output and the water is renewed every two days.
-Here we must remember that it is green power and a natural renewable energy.
+In the early years, public spas operated at the original location.
+However, the natural setting was somewhat hazardous, situated in the midst of a lava field.
+The pool's bottom was full of fissures, with some hidden rocks posing traps.
+A company was established to construct a new and safe pool.
+As the lagoon became more accessible for bathing, it attracted more visitors.
+The current pool is man-made and adheres to stringent security and health regulations.
+The nearby Svartsengi power plant supplies the pool with water, renewing it every two days.
+It's important to note that this is green power and a natural, renewable energy source.

 Is a visit to the Blue Logon worth it?